ahnpj/soc-analyst-portfolio/labs/systems-and-endpoints/Lab02-windows-cli-endpoint-triage-basics/Lab02-windows-cli-endpoint-triage-basics.md

 - **`chkdsk`**
   Checks the file system and disk volumes for errors and bad sectors.
-  🔎 *Scenario use:* If during investigation I suspect data corruption from malware or sudden crashes, I could run `chkdsk` to validate disk health and rule out hardware or file system integrity issues before deeper forensics.
+  If during investigation I suspect data corruption from malware or sudden crashes, I could run `chkdsk` to validate disk health and rule out hardware or file system integrity issues before deeper forensics.

 - **`driverquery`**
   Displays a list of installed device drivers.
-  🔎 *Scenario use:* Useful when investigating persistence or suspicious kernel-level activity.
+  Useful when investigating persistence or suspicious kernel-level activity.
 An attacker might install a rogue driver to maintain access.
 Running `driverquery` lets me quickly review and confirm whether only legitimate drivers are loaded.

 - **`sfc /scannow`**
   Scans system files for corruption and repairs them if possible.
-  🔎 *Scenario use:* After identifying suspicious behavior or unexpected crashes, I could use this to check for modified or corrupted system files.
+  After identifying suspicious behavior or unexpected crashes, I could use this to check for modified or corrupted system files.
 This helps ensure the endpoint remains stable after containment and recovery.

 ### Why This Matters
 While these commands weren’t the focus of this lab, being aware of them strengthens my ability to perform **holistic endpoint triage**.
 They complement the discovery and remediation steps I practiced with `tasklist` and `netstat`, and show readiness to expand my toolkit for more advanced SOC workflows.